pangara/q-book/mini_book/docs/qubits.md

 A description of dot products will go here if required.

 ## Converting between Bras and Kets
-Now that we understand how complex conjugates and transposes work, lets do some exercises converting between bras and kets.
+Now that we understand how complex conjugates and transposes work, let's do some exercises converting between bras and kets.

 ```{admonition} Exercise 1
 :class: tip